adityapathakk/Winter-23-Intern-IffcoTokio-AI-ML/README.md

 <br>
 The data seems similar to the data from this <a href="https://www.kaggle.com/code/ashydv/housing-price-prediction-linear-regression">link.</a>
 <br>
-Throughout this internship, I'm making notes and collecting important links and topics and I aim to use all that + the knowledge I gain while working on the project to create a comphrehensive 'Project Report'.
+Throughout this internship, I'm making notes and collecting important links and topics, and I aim to use all that + the knowledge I gain while working on the project to create a comprehensive 'Project Report'.